-Receiving emergency advance parole also has an additional benefit, beyond being able to travel.
-Upon re-entering the US withy our advance parole document, you will be inspected and admitted into the US by CBP.
-This means that you will have a documented and valid entry into the US, which could open the door to adjusting your status to receive a green card and beginning the path to citizenship, in some circumstances.
+Receiving emergency advance parole also has an additional benefit beyond being able to travel.
+Upon re-entering the US with your advance parole document, you will be inspected and admitted into the US by Customs and Border Protection (CBP).
+This means that you will have a documented and valid entry into the US, which could open the door to adjusting your status to receive a green card and beginning the path to citizenship in some circumstances.

 What you will need to complete and bring to your appointment:

 You will meet with a USCIS adjudicator and review your application at the USCIS field office.
 They may tell you that they need to check with their supervisor before they can approve your application.
-That’s okay – you will get a call back pretty quickly, maybe the next day, confirming that the emergency advanced parole is going to be issued.
-You will then need to go back down to the field office to pick up your advance parole document.
-You are then able to travel outside the US, as long as you have your approved document and valid passport.
+That’s okay – you will get a call back pretty quickly (maybe the next day) confirming that the emergency advance parole is going to be issued.
+You will then need to go back to the field office to pick up your advance parole document.
+You are then able to travel outside the US as long as you have your approved document and valid passport.

-Many DACA recipients have traveled on advance parole without issue, but you should always be very careful that there are not any other reasons that would prevent you getting back into the US smoothly, like a criminal record or other issue.
-It’s a big deal to cross the US border at this stage even with the advance parole, so you must make sure everything is very clear.
+Many DACA recipients have traveled on advance parole without issue, but you should always be very careful that there are not any other reasons that would prevent you from getting back into the US smoothly, like a criminal record or other issues.
+It’s a big deal to cross the US border at this stage, even with the advance parole, so you must make sure everything is very clear.
 International travel with DACA should only be considered in true emergencies and urgent situations.